GOlmedoFormosa/Bullseye/README.md

 # SwiftUI

-This project is a game in which I'm working to earn some experience with SwiftUI and remember some knowledge about Swift.
+This project is a game in which I'm working to earn some experience with SwiftUI and remember some concepts of Swift.

 ## SwiftUI vs UIKit